 Summer Heights High

-Greg Gregson – 'Mr G' – has been teaching drama at Summer Heights High for nine years.
-Mr G is passionate about his innovative drama and dance teaching methods.
-He believes his dedication to his students has been changing lives for many years.
+Greg Gregson aka 'Mr G' – has been teaching drama at Summer Heights High for nine years and is passionate about his self-created, innovative teaching methods.